supercog-ai/agent-protocol/README.md

-    GET /request/{request_id}    -> Returns the status of a request GET /runs                    -> Returns a list of persisted Runs
+    GET /request/{request_id}    -> Returns the status of a request GET /runs                    -> Returns a list of persisted Runs GET /getevents/{run_id}      -> Returns all events for a Run in time sequence
 ```

 Example event flows: